AES 146th Convention

 Papers co-chairs: Jamie Angus and Róisín Loughran.
 Contact the papers co-chairs.

-Workshops and tutorials co-chairs: Magdalena Plewa and Ana Monte.
+Workshops and tutorials co-chairs: Magdalena Plewa, Ana Monte and Jimmy Eadie.
 Contact the workshops chair.

 Proposals describing work in any area of audio engineering and its related arts and sciences will be considered for inclusion in convention sessions.
 A detailed list of proposed topics is given below.